Peter Barnes (footballer): Teenage years: 1972–1977

 With Bell facing a long-term injury, Book signed veteran forward Brian Kidd and Irish right-sided midfielder Jimmy Conway to add experience to the side.
 Barnes was left out of the squad for the opening match of the 1976–77 season.
 An impressive goal against Bristol City helped him to force his way into the side for the opening match of the UEFA Cup campaign against Juventus.
 He was substituted after being injured by Juventus defender Claudio Gentile, who stamped his studs through Barnes's shoe to damage his foot.
 The injury caused him to miss the second leg, which Juventus won on their way to the final.
-Conway picked up an injury during his absence and Barnes returned to the starting eleven upon his own return to fitness.
+Conway picked up an injury during his absence, and Barnes returned to the starting eleven upon his return to fitness.

 Barnes aggravated the foot injury against West Ham United, and was left on the bench for much of the rest of the 1976–77 campaign.
 It was only after the Manchester derby match in March that he had an extended run in the team as City made a push for the league title.
 He provided the assist for David Watson in a 2–1 win over title rivals Ipswich Town.
 However, he was dropped for the crucial match with Liverpool, erstwhile stand-in Paul Power taking his place on the wing as Book went with the game plan of stifling Liverpool; Barnes came on as a substitute and provided the assist for Kidd's equaliser, though Liverpool quickly regained the lead and won the match 2–1.
 Three straight wins revived City's title hopes, but a 4–0 loss at Derby County and a 1–1 draw with Aston Villa saw them end the season in second-place, one point behind Liverpool.

 An established first-team presence: 1977–78

 Barnes was again relegated to the bench for the opening match of the 1977–78 season after Book signed Mick Channon from Southampton for £300,000.
-Channon actually scored his first goals for the club on Barnes's first start of the season, a 4–0 win over Norwich City on 3 September.
-City were back in the UEFA Cup and both Barnes and Channon scored in a 2–2 draw with Widzew Łódź in the first round, though City were eliminated on the away goals rule.
-Despite disappointment in Europe, City were top of the First Division at the start of October in what was a short-lived title campaign that tailed off into a fourth-place finish.
+Channon scored his first goals for the club on Barnes's first start of the season, a 4–0 win over Norwich City on 3 September.
+City were back in the UEFA Cup and both Barnes and Channon scored in a 2–2 draw with Widzew Łódź in the first round.
+However, City were eliminated on the away goals rule.
+Despite the disappointment in Europe, City were top of the First Division at the start of October in what was a short-lived title campaign that tailed off into a fourth-place finish.
 Barnes managed to score impressive goals against Bristol City and Arsenal, beating three players en route to goal against Bristol City and chipping over Pat Jennings against Arsenal.
 He started 33 league matches that season, playing 45 times in total and scoring 11 goals.
 Dutch club PSV Eindhoven made a bid for Barnes shortly before their appearance in the 1978 UEFA Cup final, but fell short of Manchester City chairman Peter Swales's £750,000 valuation.